What is a Slack Channel?

 If you use Chronicle, you also gain deeper visibility into how channels function, which ones matter most, and where your team’s attention is going.

 Every Slack channel is either public or private.
-Choosing the right type depends on who needs access and what you're discussing.
+The right choice depends on who needs access and the sensitivity of the discussion.

 Public Channels

 Public channels are open to everyone in your Slack workspace.
-Any member can find them, join them, and search through their content.
-Use public channels when the information should be accessible to multiple teams or departments.
-These are ideal for:
+Any member can find, join, and search their content.
+Use public channels when information needs to be accessible to multiple teams or departments.
+They're perfect for:

 • Project updates